ahsimon/board/README.md

 ## Contents

-- `snake_utils.py`: A module that provides functions to parse strings and find the coordinates of a specified character.
+- `snake_utils.py`: print the board and finds the head
-- `snake.py`: A script demonstrating how to use the functions provided by the module.
+- `snake.py`: uses snake_utils to find the head and print the board

 ## Notes